 There are also several powerful contemporary art exhibitions opening at Paris galleries.
 Among the many, here are a few :

 - Daniel Arsham is showing at Perrotin Gallery – The Angle of Repose until December 23, 2017.
 Arsham works in multi disciplines (painter, architect, sculptor, scenographist) and the theme of this exhibition is permanence and the ephemeral and is centered around the artist’s recent time in the East.

 - Thaddeus Ropac Gallery is showing its first exhibition of iconic American photographer Irving Penn.
 The show, entitled The Flavour of France concentrates on his portraits, nudes, and small trades during the period 1947-50.
 Also showing is the work of important contemporary conceptual artists, Ilya and Emilia Kabakov.
 Both shows run through to January 6, 2018.

-If you’re interested in design, on the Right Bank in the elegant Palais Royal area is some fabulous 20th century design.
+If you’re interested in design, on the Right Bank in the elegant Palais Royal area are some fabulous 20th century design.
 And swinging over to the Left Bank there are some seriously inspiring decorative art offerings in the St Germain de Pres galleries.
 Or maybe a visit to the world-renowned and historic antiques market, Les Puces, on the outskirts of the city, where the maze of streets and passages are filled with stands and there are treasures and curiosities to be found!